-If you want to know how to treat your hormonally induced anemia, naturally, than this article was written for you.
+If you want to know how to treat your hormonally induced anemia, naturally, then this article was written for you.
 I am going to talk about treating anemia naturally and how your hormones affect it, and what you can do about it.

 First of all, you need to understand how your blood is produced and what could cause anemia.
 Your blood is actually produced in your bone marrow.
 Production occurs in your bone marrow, in the center of your bones, usually in the long bones of the legs, the femurs, and also the hip bones or the pelvis.
-These new red blood cells are released by the bone marrow into the blood stream.
+These new red blood cells are released by the bone marrow into the bloodstream.

-The importance of these red blood cells is that they carry a molecule called hemoglobin, which is very iron rich.
+The importance of these red blood cells is that they carry a molecule called hemoglobin, which is very iron-rich.
 Hemoglobin actually attaches to oxygen and oxygenates all of the cells of your body.
-It is really important that you have number one, enough red blood cells and number two, enough hemoglobin to actually carry oxygen so that you are not anemic.
+It is really important that you have number one, enough red blood cells, and number two, enough hemoglobin to actually carry oxygen so that you are not anemic.

 Anemia means you are not producing either enough of the blood cells or that your hemoglobin is too low.
 After your red blood cells are done with their job, when they have done all that they can and they are at the end of their life, they enter the spleen.
 Your spleen, which is part of your gastrointestinal tract on the left-hand side, takes those red blood cells kind of out of production.
-This is kind of like a recycling process, so that new red blood cells can be made.
+This is kind of like a recycling process so that new red blood cells can be made.
 But the problem is, you could be losing blood in other ways.